 - Symptomatic staff and children should be referred for testing.
-Testing of asymptomatic person should only be performed as directed by Halton Region Public Health as part of outbreak management. - Those who test negative for COVID-19 must be excluded until 24 hours after symptom resolution - Those who test positive for COVID-19 must be excluded from the child care centre for 14 days after the onset of symptoms and clearance has been received from Halton Region Public Health

-- Asymptomatic contacts of a confirmed case may consider going for testing for COVID-19 within 14 days from their last exposure.
-If they test negative and become symptomatic after the negative test, they should be re-tested. - Asymptomatic contacts must remain in self isolation for 14 days from their last exposure to the case, even if they get a negative test result. - Staff who test positive for COVID-19 must inform their supervisor of the positive test result; the supervisor will inform Public Health and follow all directions given - Outbreaks should be declared in collaboration with the child care centre and Halton Region Public Health
+Testing of asymptomatic person should only be performed as directed by Halton Region Public Health as part of outbreak management. - Those who test negative for COVID-19 must be excluded until 24 hours after symptom resolution - Those who test positive for COVID-19 must be excluded from the child care centre for 14 days after the onset of symptoms and clearance has been received from Halton Region Public Health Asymptomatic contacts of a confirmed case may consider going for testing for COVID-19 within 14 days from their last exposure.
+If they test negative and become symptomatic after the negative test, they should be re-tested. - Asymptomatic contacts must remain in self isolation for 14 days from their last exposure to the case, even if they get a negative test result. - Staff who test positive for COVID-19 must inform their supervisor of the positive test result - Outbreaks should be declared to Halton Region Public Health